Kaliprosanna Ghosh

-Rai Bahadur Dewan Kaliprosanna Ghosh, CIE Vidyasagar was a Bengali journalist, writer and scholar.
+Rai Bahadur Dewan Kaliprosanna Ghosh, Vidyasagar was a Bengali journalist, writer and scholar.

 Early life

-Ghosh was born on 23 July 1843 in the village of Bharakar in Bikrampur, Bengal Presidency, British India to a Bengali Hindu father known as Shibnath Ghosh.
+Ghosh was born on 23 July 1843 in the village of Bharakar in Bikrampur, Bengal Presidency, British India to a Bengali Hindu Kayastha father known as Shibnath Ghosh.
 Kaliprosanna Gosh studied at an English-medium school, at a maktab, and at a Sanskrit school.
 This enabled him to gain a good grasp in many languages such as English, Bengali, Persian and Sanskrit.
 He completed his studies at Dhaka Collegiate School.
 In circa 1863, Ghosh travelled to Bhowanipore where he gave a speech on Christianity.
 Here, Ghosh was introduced to Debendranath Tagore and soon after joined the Brahmo Samaj.
 Kaliprosanna Ghosh left 2 son.

 Roybahadur Satyaprasanna Ghosh & Roybahadur Saradaprasanna Ghosh.
 Satyaprasanna Ghosh had a daughter.
 Saradaprasanna left 4 sons: Sunitiprasanna, Debaprasanna, Satishprasanna and Shailajaprasanna.

 Sunitiprasanna was a great scholar & once owned the prestigious Melody music store of Kolkata city.

 He had 4 sons Sourishprasanna, Saibalprasanna, Sourinprasanna & Subhashprasanna.